 Our Code Red Policy contains preventive measures to keep students and staff out of harm's way in the event of a school crisis.
 This policy pertains to any tragic, dangerous (uncontrollable strangers on campus, etc.) or criminal situation that is occurring or has occurred on campus or in close proximity to the campus.
 (A Code Red Drill is conducted as a practice measure each Semester, and discussed with students in order to keep them informed and aware in the event of a school crisis.)
-Due to the nature of an emergency situation, it is our intent to notify parents via email as soon as safety permits.
+Due to the nature of an emergency situation, it is our intent to notify parents via email and text through our emergency communication system.
+This message will be sent from the administration.